Letter-Join Handwriting: A Complete School Review

 What exactly is Letter-Join and how does it differ from traditional handwriting programmes?

-Letter-Join is an innovative handwriting programme designed by teachers that uses a unique combination of print and cursive fonts to help children master both writing styles.
+Letter-Join is an effective handwriting programme designed by teachers that uses a unique combination of print and cursive fonts to help children master both writing styles.
 Unlike traditional programmes, it allows pupils to see the clear differences between print and cursive writing whilst providing structured progression from EYFS through KS2.
 The programme is specifically aligned with the UK National Curriculum and focuses on developing automated writing skills that free up cognitive load for content creation.

 How can teachers implement Letter-Join across different key stages in their classrooms?